DataDog/documentation/content/en/synthetics/api_tests/_index.md

 The uptime bar is displayed differently on your test result: location uptime is displayed on a per-evaluation basis (whether the last test was up or down).
 Total uptime is displayed based on the configured alert conditions.
 Notifications sent are based on the total uptime bar.

-**Note**: You can decide the amount of retries needed to consider a location as *failed* before sending a notification alert.
+**Note**: You can decide the number of retries needed to consider a location as *failed* before sending a notification alert.
 By default, Synthetics tests do not retry after a failed result for a given location.

 #### Assertions